Key takeaways:

 Nutrition and lifestyle considerations:

-If you are a carrier (heterozygous) for one of the MCAD deficiency mutations, you may find that a higher carb/ lower fat diet may work better for you.
-In this era of carbs being demonized, MCAD carriers may need to buck the low-carb trend — or at least be alert for signs of hypoglycemia if eating a low-carb diet.
+If you are a carrier (heterozygous) for one of the MCAD deficiency mutations, you may find that a diet that is higher in carbohydrates and protein, and lower in fat, may work better for you.
+In this era of carbs being demonized, MCADD carriers may need to buck the keto trend — or at least be alert for signs of hypoglycemia if eating a low-carb diet.

 The key is to keep an eye out for signs of low blood sugar.
 If you exercise hard, eating before a workout may be beneficial.